Namibia Wildlife Sanctuary

 Adventure Week

-Immerse yourself in nature and take in some of Namibiaβs most breathtaking scenery!
-Natural water springs, meandering canyons and a network of river beds make this unique property perfect for adventure-lovers!
-The area is also home to highly adapted wildlife including wild cheetah, leopard and hyena.
+Immerse yourself in nature and take in some of Namibia’s most breathtaking scenery!
+Natural water springs, meandering canyons and a network of river beds make this unique area perfect for adventure-lovers!
+The region is also home to highly adapted wildlife including wild cheetahs, leopards and hyenas.

-On Adventure Week you will explore the majestic Naukluft Mountain range and hike through a maze of ancient canyons, with a unique underground cave system, fascinating geological formations and natural fountains.Β
+On Adventure Week you will explore the majestic Naukluft Mountain range and hike through a maze of ancient canyons, which have a unique underground cave system, fascinating geological formations and natural fountains.

 - Hiking